hallowslab/pymap/README.md

 pool support: all, terminate only supported by prefork and eventlet

 #### TODO:
-* Make a logo
 * Add failsafe to pass --gmail or --office when it detects one of their hosts and the parameter missing
 * If running the CLI remove the pipe to /dev/null
 * MEMOIZE and cache some common operations
-* Add queue/requeue functionality, queue should also support starting a task after another is marked as finished
-  * Encrypt celery task results (or just stop using them for now) *Required*

 ### Bugs/Issues